Amsterdam Publishers: Bibliography

 Amsterdam Publishers specialises in memoirs by Holocaust survivors, Second Generation survivors and Third Generation survivors.
-These include memoirs by Joseph Schupack, Janina Altman, Hank Brodt, Nanette Blitz Konig, Natalie Hess, Walter Leopold, Professor Paul Davidovits, Robert Krell, Leon Kleiner, Halina Kleiner, Henry Reiss, Sara Lustigman Omelinksi, Jan Yohay Remetz, Roman Halter, Andrew Laszlo, Leokadia Schmidt, Rudi Haymann, Wolf Holles, Benjamin Parket, Valentina Freimane, Iboja Wandall-Holm and Luba Wrobel Goldberg.
+These include memoirs by Joseph Schupack, Janina Altman, Hank Brodt, Nanette Blitz Konig, Natalie Hess, Walter Leopold, Professor Paul Davidovits, Dr. Robert Krell, Leon Kleiner, Halina Kleiner, Henry Reiss, Sara Lustigman Omelinksi, Jan Yohay Remetz, Roman Halter, Andrew Laszlo, Leokadia Schmidt, Rudi Haymann, Wolf Holles, Benjamin Parket, Valentina Freimane, Iboja Wandall-Holm, Ignacy Chiger, Dr. Yakov Adler, and Luba Wrobel Goldberg.
 Their memoirs are part of the series Holocaust Survivor Memoirs WWII.
 Many of these survivors can be found on this List of Holocaust survivors.

-Memoirs by second and third generation survivors include Adena Bernstein Astrowsky, Evelyn Joseph Grossman, Fred Feldman, Ronny Hein, Zvi Wiesenfeld, Laura Beth Bakst, Nechama Birnbaum, Martin Bodek, Barbara Gilford, Anna Kohen, Ira Wesley Kitmacher, Max Friedman, Mark Prelas, Robert Wolf, Tammy Bottner, Ron Vincent, Ettie Zilber, Professor Hymie Anisman and Emanuel Rosen.
-These publications can all be found in the series Holocaust Survivor True Stories.
-The series Jewish Children in the Holocaust contains the stories written by children who have been hidden in Holland and Belgium during the Second World War, with books by Dr Robert Krell, Joseph Gosler, Salo Muller and Agnes Schipper.
-In 2021, the publishing house added a series of New Jewish Fiction which includes novels by Roslyn Bernstein, Annette Libeskind Berkovits, Helen Schary Motro, Ruth Rotkowitz, and Casey Hayes.
-A new series Holocaust Books for Young Adults has been added in 2022, featuring Running for Shelter, written by Suzette Sheft (2006) who started writing the true story of her grandmother at age 13.
-One of its most recent series is Holocaust Heritage which focuses on intergenerational trauma of 2G and 3G survivors.
+In addition to survivor testimonies, Amsterdam Publishers publishes works by second- and third-generation authors in the series Holocaust Survivor True Stories and Holocaust Heritage, which focus on the intergenerational impact of the Holocaust.

+The series Jewish Children in the Holocaust comprises testimonies written by Holocaust survivors who were hidden as children in the Netherlands and Belgium during the Second World War.
+Contributors to this series include Dr. Robert Krell, Joseph Gosler, and Agnes Schipper.

+In 2021, Amsterdam Publishers expanded its catalogue with the introduction of the New Jewish Fiction series.
+In 2022, the publisher added the Holocaust Books for Young Adults series, which includes Running for Shelter by Suzette Sheft (born 2006), a work based on the true story of her grandmother.

 On a regular basis, foreign translations are being published, among others in German, French, Spanish, Italian, Polish and Ukrainian.
 None of these appear in the list below.

+Amsterdam Publishers will be introducing a new series of Kindertransport memoirs in late 2026, focusing on firsthand survivor accounts of Jewish children rescued from Nazi-controlled Europe.

-Amsterdam Publishers has also published the memoirs of Omar Ndizeye and of Hyppolite Ntigurirwa, which detail their experiences of the Rwandan genocide.
-This topic has since been abandoned, in order to fully concentrate on Holocaust stories and Jewish literature.
+In addition to Holocaust-related works, Amsterdam Publishers has published the memoirs of Omar Ndizeye and Hyppolite Ntigurirwa, which document their experiences during the Rwandan genocide.
+This line of publication was later discontinued in order to concentrate exclusively on Holocaust literature and Jewish history.